jno3/jno3.github.io/writeups/bulldog-1.md

 ![bulldog 5](./images/bulldog-5.png)

-I seem to be able to run only the commands allowed, when i try to ping back my host machine, what i get is:
+I seem to be able to run only the commands allowed, when I try to ping back my host machine, what I get is:

 ![bulldog 6](./images/bulldog-6.png)